LGT Group: History

-LGT Group traces its history back to 1920, when Bank in Liechtenstein (BIL) was founded with the objective to attract capital for the economic development of the Principality of Liechtenstein.
+The founding of the bank happened during an economical shift in Europe.
+The Austrian currency was legal tender in Liechtenstein, but after the collapse of the Austro-Hungarian Empire, its currency plummeted.
+The Swiss franc was introduced in 1919, and became legal tender in Liechtenstein in 1924 (plans for a national currency were dropped).
+The Bank of Liechtenstein Aktiengesellschaft (renamed LGT Group in 1996) was founded in 1920 during this reorientation phase, and its first objective was to gather capital in Swiss francs.
+The Anglo-Austrian Bank was granted the licence to operate the structure, and was the majority stakeholder.
+Count Karl Trauttmanssdorf was its first chairman.
+The BIL enabled companies and banks of Liechtenstein to consolidate their holding companies abroad after the Austro-Hungarian debacle, thus orienting the country's banking specialty towards offshore holding assets management, and pulling significant economic traction from this activity.
 In May 1921, BIL launched its operations with 10 employees based in ground-floor offices inside the main government building.
-During the global economic crisis in the 1930s, BIL and its shareholders were confronted with major problems, leading the Princely House of Liechtenstein to acquire a controlling interest in the bank.
+During the global economic crisis in the 1930s, the Princely House of Liechtenstein acquired a controlling interest in the bank.
+The bank survived World War II thanks to "prudent business practices."

 Until the 1960s, the bank’s main focus was to support and provide financing for the expansion of Liechtenstein’s economy and business sector.
 BIL did so primarily through the provision of financial services and loans.
 Over time, however, the commercial opportunities available to it in the local economy became too narrow, leading it to grow its operations to become an international commercial bank.
 Following this transformation, BIL began to expand into various segments of the banking industry, with a particular focus on activities pertaining to mortgages, stock markets and foreign exchange.

 In 1970, the bank's share capital was taken over by the recently established Prince of Liechtenstein Foundation.
 During the 1980s, BIL opened representative offices in Europe, the US and Asia, including in London, which was its first foreign business base, and in Hong Kong in 1986.